numbofathma/pinball/README.md

+**Pinball**

-This is built with Coffeescript, Phaser, and P2 physics.
+This is built with Phaser.js, which runs on Canvas or WebGL.

-A proper writeup will be forthcoming
+It uses the P2 physics library instead of Phaser's default "Arcade"

+Please see the readme at [phaser_wrapper](http://github.com/maxpleaner/phaser_wrapper) regarding the source code